inveniosoftware/docs-invenio-rdm/docs/reference/metadata.md

 You can add a DOI that is not managed by InvenioRDM by using the provider `external`.
 You are not able to add `external` DOIs that have a prefix that is configured as part of a different PID provider.

-If you utilize the default DataCite PID provider, both the provider and client will be `datacite`.

 Only one identifier can be registered per system-defined scheme.
 Each identifier has the following subfields:

 | Field | Cardinality |   Description   |